-1. Each athlete will be issued a uniform and sweat suit from the athletic department.
+1. Each athlete will be issued a uniform from the athletic department.

-2. Athletes are responsible for the uniform and sweat suit if issued.
-If anyone loses or damages a uniform or pair of sweats, he must pay for replacements.
+2. Athletes are responsible for the uniform if issued.
+If anyone loses or damages a uniform, he/she must pay for replacements.

-3. Proper care is to wash the uniform and sweats in cool water with a mild detergent by themselves.
+3. Proper care is to wash the uniform in cool water with a mild detergent by themselves.
 Do not use bleach when washing the uniforms and sweats.

 1. All athletes must have a good pair of training shoes (see the running shoes page).
 Make sure you do not begin the season with a worn-out pair of shoes.
 Most shoes last about 300-500 miles.
+It good idea to have 2 pairs to switch daily.
 Have your coach check your shoes if you are in doubt.
 Running in worn-out shoes will generally result in injury.
 When searching for shoes, look for three things: comfort, flexibility and good mid-sole cushioning.
 Everyone’s foot is different and every shoe is different.
 Purchase a shoe you are comfortable with.
 See the running shoes page for more details with regard to good brands.

 2. Racing flats (shoes) are optional.
 If you are serious about your times, or if you are seeking to make the Varsity team, racing flats are essential.
 The cost may vary, and are quite light in weight.
 Note that you are not to train in racing flats – they do not provide the support found in training shoes.